Tropical Weather Discussion

 ...INTERTROPICAL CONVERGENCE ZONE/MONSOON TROUGH...

-A surface trough is analyzed from 04S86W to 05S96W.
-The ITCZ is
+A surface trough extends from 08N78W to 04N90W.
+The ITCZ extends

 ...OFFSHORE WATERS WITHIN 250 NM OF MEXICO...

-with seas of 1 to 3 in the Gulf of California.
+open waters, with slight seas in the Gulf of California.

 ....OFFSHORE WATERS WITHIN 250 NM OF CENTRAL AMERICA, COLOMBIA,